monkeyscage/SuperOwned/eip-money-talks.md

     address public superowner;

 ### Specification 4
-When the "SuperOwner" is set only the SuperOwner can overwrite the SuperOwner.
+If the "SuperOwner" is set only the SuperOwner can overwrite the SuperOwner.

     setSuperOwner(address newSuperOwner) onlySuper returns(bool){}